magenizr/Magenizr_Debugger/README.md

 The `Dashboard` of the module can be found in the backend section `Stores > Tools > Debugger`.

 ## Support
 If you have any issues with this extension, open an issue on [Github](https://github.com/magenizr/Magenizr_Debugger/issues).
-For a custom build, don't hesitate to contact us on [Magento Marketplace](https://marketplace.magento.com/partner/magenizr) or directly via modules@magenizr.com.
+For a custom build, don't hesitate to contact us on [Magento Marketplace](https://marketplace.magento.com/partner/magenizr).

 ## Roadmap
 * Display all information from phpinfo()